ksohos333/telecomautomation/GITHUB-README.md

    - Do NOT initialize with README, .gitignore, or license

 2. **Connect Your Local Repository**
-   - Run `connect-to-github.bat` (Windows)
+   - Windows: Run `connect-to-github.bat`
+   - macOS/Linux: Run `bash connect-to-github.sh`
    - Enter your GitHub username and repository name when prompted
-   - For macOS/Linux, see `github-setup-instructions.md`

 3. **Verify Connection**
-   - Run `check-github-connection.bat` to verify the connection
+   - Windows: Run `check-github-connection.bat`
+   - macOS/Linux: Run `bash check-github-connection.sh`

 4. **Work with Codex**
    - Use GitHub Codespaces (recommended)